tinymce/tinymce-docs/plugins/powerpaste.md

 * `merge` Preserve the inline formatting and structure of the original document.
 Invalid and proprietary styles, tags and attributes are still removed ensuring that the HTML is valid while more closely matching the original document formatting.
 * `prompt` - Prompt the user to choose between the clean and merge options after attempting to paste HTML content.

-### powerpaste_block_drop

-Due to browser limitations, it is not possible to filter content that is dragged and dropped into the editor.
-When powerpaste_block_drop is set to true the plugin will disable drag and dropping content into the editor.
-This prevents the unfiltered content from being introduced.
-Copy and paste is still enabled.

-**Default value:** `false`

-**Possible values:**  `true`, `false`

 ### powerpaste_allow_local_images

 When set to true Base64 encoded images using a data URI in the copied content will not be removed after pasting.